Detail from The Declaration of Independence, July 4, 1776”. Oil on canvas by John Trumbull (American, 1756-1843).

 The History of Myrtle Mills Factory Store

 This popular program in November 2024 took attendees through the fascinating journey of Myrtle Mills Factory Store, from its early beginnings and wartime contributions to its post-war retail innovations and eventual closure in the mid-1970s.
 Through archival photos, advertisements, and anecdotes, the presentation brought to life the story of a knitting mill that helped shape Unionville’s history and left an indelible mark on the American retail landscape.
 Audience members also had the opportunity to share their memories.
-Stay tuned for the video of the session!

 Why They Came: Stories of Immigration to the Farmington Valley